tiago-cr/Projet-OpenSource/README.md

+# Requirement
+This script is made with python 3.9
-# Projet-OpenSource
+# Usage
-Un programme en python pouvant reproduire ce qu'une calculatrice produit.